MalwareWerewolf/Davide-Dolce-Hugo-website/content/posts/Fetch API.md

 ## Final Thoughts

 There are other ways to do these kind of requests, but now you should have a clear idea about how to implement them.
-Unfortunately not all browsers are supporting Fetch, but it still remains a good alternative not only to Jquery and Ajax but even to XMLHttpRequest.
+Unfortunately not all browsers are supporting Fetch, but it still remains a good alternative not only to jQuery and Ajax but even to XMLHttpRequest.

 Visit the [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and [Github.io](https://github.github.io/fetch/) for more info.